Paying and Persuading: Introduction

 As Sender in my model controls the flow of information to Receiver and slowly ``unwinds'' their informational advantage, my model also has some qualitative features reminiscent of apprenticeship models (see \cite{FudenbergRayo2019} and \cite{FudenbergGeorgiadisRayo2021}).
 Though the specific ways information is modeled are distinct, information is inefficiently withheld at the beginning of both our models and then gradually provided to Receiver as a motivating tool.
 Eventually, this advantage is relinquished and the principal begins to pay the agent.
 Thus I provide another parsimonious way to model apprenticeship dynamics when information is not literally a stock or irreversible but simply provided via communication.

-Importantly, (and relative to the above literature), I suppose the principal can flexibly design the information structure, in the spirit of the Bayesian persuasion literature started by \cite{rayo2010optimal} and \cite{KamenicaGentzkow11}.
+Importantly, I suppose the principal can flexibly design the information structure, in the spirit of the Bayesian persuasion literature started by \cite{rayo2010optimal} and \cite{KamenicaGentzkow11}.
 A rich literature has since pushed the limits of static persuasion; see \cite{BergemannMorris2019} for a survey.
-Yet work on dynamic persuasion is much sparser. \cite{ely2017beeps}, \cite{renault2017optimal} and \cite{LehrerShaiderman2025} assume a myopic Receiver and characterize conditions where greedy policies are optimal, while \cite{ball2023dynamic} solves the full dynamic persuasion problem but only for a linear-quadratic game with a Brownian state.
+Yet work on dynamic persuasion is sparser. \cite{ely2017beeps}, \cite{renault2017optimal} and \cite{LehrerShaiderman2025} assume a myopic Receiver and characterize when greedy policies are optimal, while \cite{ball2023dynamic} solves the full dynamic persuasion problem but only for a linear-quadratic game with a Brownian state.
+Further afield, \cite{ElyFrankelKamenica2015} study optimal information provision when Receiver has preferences for noninstrumental information. \cite{DovalEly2020} and \cite{MakrisRenou2023} characterize the set of all possible outcomes attainable in a dynamic information design problem, but leave open the question of optimal information design.
 In the absence of commitment, \cite{GolosovSkretaTsyvinskiWilson2014} and \cite{RenaultSolanVieille13} study repeated cheap talk games and characterize when full revelation is possible and the payoff set of the patient game, respectively.